The tail of the cat and its movements: how to decipher the important signals

-Of course, man doesn’t naturally possess all the feline cognitive tools he needs to decipher the tail messages expressed by his cat, that’s why we thought it might be useful to delve a little deeper into the meaning of the most common tail movements.
-We have done this below, with the assistance of Dr. Maria Grazia Calore, a veterinary surgeon, an expert in pet behaviour:
+Of course, man doesn’t naturally possess all the feline cognitive tools he needs to decipher the tail messages expressed by his cat, that’s why we thought it might be useful to delve a little deeper in to the meaning of the most common tail movements.
+We have done this below, with the assistance of Dr Maria Grazia Calore, a veterinary surgeon, and expert in pet behaviour:

 Tail “question mark”